Skip to content

 Interesting examples

-On the TVM instructions page, you may have noticed that the “signatures” of instructions are written in a special form called stack notation, which describes the state of the stack before and after the given instruction is executed.
+On the TVM instructions page, you may have noticed that the “signatures” of instructions are written in a special form called stack notation, which describes the state of the stack before and after a given instruction is executed.

 For example, x y - z describes an instruction that grabs two values x and y from the stack, with y at the top of the stack and x second to the top, and then pushes the result z onto the stack.
 Notice that other values deeper down the stack are not accessed.